Yugoslavia in the Eurovision Song Contest 1983: At Eurovision

+The contest was broadcast on TV Beograd 1, TV Novi Sad, TV Prishtina, and TV Zagreb 1, all with commentary by Oliver Mlakar, as well as on TV Ljubljana 1.

 On the night of contest Yugoslavia performed 12th, following Netherlands and preceding Cyprus.
 At the close of voting "Džuli" had received 125 points, placing 4th out of 20 competing countries, which was Yugoslavia's joint-best placing at the contest, sharing with 1962 Yugoslav entry "Ne pali svetla u sumrak" by Lola Novaković, and would remain so until their victory in 1989.
 The Yugoslav jury awarded its 12 points to contest winners Luxembourg.